 Studio photographers will appreciate that the Panasonic G9 (unlike the GH2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GH2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH2 was succeeded by the Panasonic GH3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Panasonic GH2 Manual.
+Further information on the features and operation of the G9 and GH2 can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Panasonic GH2 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G9 or the Panasonic GH2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.